Create an Interactive 3D Presentation with Cesium Stories

 Add the Melbourne data to your slide

-You should now see the Melbourne photogrammetry model in your 3D view on the right.
+You now have the Melbourne photogrammetry model in your story.

-This model is over 10 GB in size, but we can efficiently load it over the web because Cesium ion can tile your 3D data into 3D Tiles.
+This model is over 10 GB in size, but we can efficiently load it over the web because Cesium ion tiles 3D data into 3D Tiles.

 This makes it possible to create scenes with massive 3D content without losing detail.